-State law bans vending machines from locations accessible to youth.
+State law bans vending machines from locations accessible to youth and young adults.

 State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.

 Other (Please describe.)